Sub-Poissonian Statistics and Quantum Non-Gaussianity from High-Harmonic Generation: Acknowledgements

 \section{Acknowledgements}

 We thank Radim Filip, Maria Chekhova, Lukáš Lachman and Riccardo Checchinato for helpful comments and discussion.
+We thank Philipp Stammer for fruitful discussions regarding the classification of the measured heralded photon statistics.
 We acknowledge financial support from the European Innovation Council contract EIC open “NanoXCAN” (Grant No. 101047223) (2022-2026) and "Quantum diffractive Nanoscale Microscopy" (QUINS) and "Generation of bright non‐classical light based on high harmonics and its use in quantum spectroscopy" (GENIOUS) contracts from respectively bilateral (2022-2026) and (2024-2028) ANR-DFG projects (Agence Nationale de la Recherche (ANR) - Deutsche Forschungsgemeinschaft (DFG).
 We acknowledge financial support from the CIEDS projects IQUARE (2023-2027) and QUANTIR (2025-2029) and support from the Fondation de l'Ecole Polytechnique under contract X-QUANT (2025-2027).
 We acknowledge financial support from the department of research of École polytechnique and the X-Innovation Center under contract QUANTIX (2025-2027).
 H.G. and H.M. acknowledge financial support from the DIM QUANTIP (2024-2027).